52 Weird and Unique Things To Do In Tokyo

 Love hotel rooms can be booked in-person for anywhere from 20 minutes (known as a “rest”) to a full night.
 Because the real purpose of these hotels is to get a bit of adult-time in, many love hotels can be decorated with tacky hearts, dim lighting, and large beds.
 Reception is also behind a mirrored wall or screen for maximum privacy of the guests.

 Some examples of Tokyo love hotels bookable through Booking.com include Hotel OldswingHotel Lotus, and Sweets Hotel Ruby (photos below) all in Shibuya.
-Just don’t arrive expecting free breakfast.
+Just don’t arrive expecting 5-star service and free breakfasts.

 39. Find unique vending machines